teejusb/teejusb-pad/README.md

 ## Steps
  ### 1. Cutting the Pieces
  If you decide to laser cut your plywood, you can use <a href="files/travelpad.dxf">this DXF file</a> to get a quote from a local laser cutting service.
-To view this file, You can check out <a href="https://librecad.org/">LibreCAD</a> which is a free and open source software for CAD.
+To view this file, You can download <a href="https://librecad.org/">LibreCAD</a> which is a free and open source software for CAD.
 Check out the image below to get an idea of what it looks like.
 It's designed to all fit on a 2' x 4' sheet of plywood.
 For me it cost about $160 to get it laser cut.
 Alternatively, if you have access to a hand saw/table saw, cutting the plywood youself could be considerably cheaper (potentially at the cost of time/precision).

 <p align="center"><img src="images/padcad.png" height="400px" /></p>